(A) For purposes of this rule and division (B)(2)(b) of section 3309.45 of the Revised Code:

 (b) Intends to, and subsequently does, return to an institution of learning or training and certifies such return to the retirement system;

-(c) Does not receive benefits for more than one vacation or break for a period which is between one and three months in duration during a single school year.
+(d) Does not receive benefits for more than one vacation or break for a period which exceeds one month in duration during a single school year.

-(3) If benefits are terminated because the child no longer qualifies for such benefits, and the child subsequently becomes eligible, a new application shall be filed for prospective payment of such benefits.
+(3) If benefits are terminated because the child no longer attends an institution of learning or training, such benefits may be reinstated if the child subsequently becomes eligible and files a new application for prospective payment of such benefits.

 (1) At the end of each academic year, a qualified child shall certify the child's registration with an institution of learning or training and completion of all courses for such academic year.

 (2) The retirement system may require or request such certification at any other time and/or additional supporting documentation.